Path To Wholeness

 BOUNDARIES & DUAL ROLES

+Clear boundaries are essential to ethical and effective work, especially when considering clinical supervision ethics.
 Because I offer multiple forms of service—psychotherapy, supervision, and spiritual direction—I take care to avoid overlapping roles that could compromise clarity or safety.
-In some cases, this may mean declining or ending one form of work in order to protect the integrity of another.
+In some cases, this may mean declining or ending one form of work in order to protect the integrity of another, in line with ethical principles in psychotherapy.
+My intention is always to serve your best interests and uphold professional standards in psychology, even when that requires thoughtful limits.

 RESPECT, INCLUSION, AND DIGNITY

-My work is grounded in respect for differences of belief, identity, culture, spiritual orientation, and life experience.
-I welcome people of all backgrounds and do not seek to impose any particular religious, spiritual, or philosophical framework.
+I am committed to offering care that honors the inherent dignity of every person while adhering to the ethical principles in psychotherapy.
+My work is grounded in respect for differences of belief, identity, culture, spiritual orientation, and life experience, reflecting the professional standards in psychology.
+I welcome people of all backgrounds and do not seek to impose any particular religious, spiritual, or philosophical framework, ensuring that my approach aligns with clinical supervision ethics.

 QUESTIONS & CONCERNS

-If you have questions about ethics, boundaries, or the nature of our work together, I welcome those conversations.
-Ethical practice depends on openness, mutual understanding, and trust.
+If you have questions about clinical supervision ethics, boundaries, or the nature of our work together, I welcome those conversations.
+Adhering to ethical principles in psychotherapy is essential, as ethical practice depends on openness, mutual understanding, and trust.
+You are encouraged to raise concerns at any time.
+Upholding professional standards in psychology is part of the path toward wholeness.

 Doug Chapman, LPC, LMHC, CADC III | Psychotherapy (OR, WA, ID) | Spiritual Direction (Worldwide).